nubbthedestroyer/docker-workshop/exercises/11-working-with-healthchecks/Readme.md

 ### Add HTTP health check to the helloworld deployment

 We will take our existing hellworld deployment, and add a readiness and liveness probe healthchecks.
+> Note: For kubernetes v1.16 and above `apps/v1beta1` has been deprecated, please use `apps/v1` instead
+> Documentation for deprecated APIs in v1.16 [here](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/)

 ```
 apiVersion: apps/v1beta1